-6.1 You may, during the checkout process, pay the prices of the products you order or pay by installment before the order is shipped.
+6.1 You may, during the order process, pay the prices of the products you order, or you may pay by instalment before the order is shipped.

 6.2 Payments may be made by PayPal (PayPal account or card payment), card payment via Square or by bank transfer.

 6.3 If you fail to pay to us any amount due under these terms and conditions in accordance with the provisions of these terms and conditions, then we may withhold the products ordered and/or by written notice to you at any time cancel the contract of sale for the products.

 6.4 If you make an unjustified credit card, debit card or other charge-back then you will be liable to pay us, within 7 days following the date of our written request:

 (a) an amount equal to the amount of the charge-back;

 (b) all third party expenses incurred by us in relation to the charge-back (including charges made by our or your bank or payment processor or card issuer);